 5. Be alone:

 It’s not necessary to always be around everyone.
 You can take some “Me Time” and go for a brisk walk, enjoy a cup of coffee by sitting on a bench and appreciating the beauty of nature.

 That’s all fellas!!!
-Read it and share with your friends and family to spread awareness.
+Read it and share it with your friends and family to spread awareness.
 Stay Fit Stay Healthy.